Crop Rotation Group

 Fertile, well-drained soil enriched with compost, with a neutral to slightly alkaline pH.

-Drench with a liquid organic fertilizer when plants begin to grow tall in late spring or early summer.
+Drench with a liquid organic fertiliser when plants begin to grow tall in late spring or early summer.

 Sow and Plant